II. Indications

 - Once weekly injection (similar to Bydureon)

-- Dosing: Wegovy (weight loss only, do not use this dosing for Diabetes Mellitus alone)
+- Do not use this dosing for Diabetes Mellitus alone

-- Start at 0.25 mg injected weekly, and slowly titrate over 16 weeks to maximum of 2.4 mg weekly
+- Start at 0.25 mg injected SQ weekly, and slowly titrate over first 16 weeks to max 2.4 mg weekly

 - Expect 10-12% weight loss at one year (twice the weight loss of Saxenda)